csc-training/high-level-gpu-programming/README.md

+# HUOM!
+This training has be discountinued!
+Instead check the [Portable GPU Programming repository](../portable-gpu-programming).

 # High-Level GPU Programming

-Course material for the CSC course "Portable GPU Programming".
+Course material for the CSC course "High-Level  GPU Programming".
 The course is part of the EuroCC training activities at CSC.

 ## Presentation slides